galligan/my-first-xmtp-bot/README.md

 #### Setup and Dependencies

-First, install the package in your project:
+Install the package in your project:

 > ⚠️ Ensure you're using `Yarn 4` for dependency management.
 Check with `yarn --version`.